wgoode3/Modular-Flask-Friends/instructions.md

 	# ...the rest of your routes go here

 ```
-And don't forget to import the routes function in server and to run it.
-This is how you will pass the app to urls.py.
+Don't forget to import the routes function in server and to run it.
+This is how you will pass the 'app' to urls.py.
 ```python
 # in server.py don't forget to import routes
 from urls import routes